nbenns/higher-validation/README.md

 If you don't know what that is, that's ok... you don't really need to.
 Just know that it's similar to a Array (you can map over it) but it only contains one value (with .value), and its also like a Promise where you can have two states: Success and Failure which you can call isSuccess or isFailure on the object to tell whether the input validated correctly.

 For failures I wanted to have a list of all of the things that are invalid about the object.
-There is nothing worse then using someone else's API and fixing one issue, making a call, then having to fix another issue, and another and another.
+There is nothing worse when learning to use an API you get an error and fix one issue, make another call, then having to fix another issue, and another and another.
 I also wanted to be able to tell specifically where the error is located in the Object so its easy to identify and fix.

 ```javascript
 const validateTeam(req, res, next) {